NekoTony/dbots-webhooks-py/README.md

 **Storage:**

-All upvotes are stored in a .json file and can be easily accessed with simple json knowledge.
+All upvotes are stored in a .json file and can be easily accessed with simple json knowledge or by using the functions provided.
 Here's an example to access them:

+    import json
+    from datetime import datetime

+    today = datetime.today().strftime('%Y-%m-%d') #Get todays date
+    upvotes = get_userids() #Get the entire json file. today_vote = upvotes[today] #Current Data Vote

+    #You can also get today's vote by doing this
+    today_vote  = get_userids(today)

+All dates are formatted like this: `2018-03-29`

+It should be easy to use to access.